hanabi/hanabi.github.io/Reference.md

 * For example, in a rainbow game with 6 suits:
   * All of the 1's are played on the stacks.
   * Bob has a clued rainbow 2 in his hand.
 It is clued with only red.
 He does not know the identity of the card.
   * Cathy has no clued cards in her hand.
-Cathy hand is, from left to right: rainbow 3, blue 1, yellow 1, green 1, yellow 1
+Cathy hand is, from newest to oldest: rainbow 3, blue 1, yellow 1, green 1, yellow 1
   * If Alice gives a *Play Clue* to the rainbow 3, it would *Prompt* the rainbow 2 in Bob's hand.
   * Alice needs to decide on what clue to give.
 She does not want to give blue, yellow, or green, since that would cause a *Bad Touch* on the 1's that are already played.
   * That leaves red, purple, and number 3.
 Since all of these clues would **only** touch the rainbow 3, Alice is said to have a *Free Choice* between those clue types.